 Question 166: Was therapy given?

-Indicate if the recipient received treatment for their primary disease between diagnosis and the start of the preparative regimen (or infusion if no preparative regimen was given).
+Indicate if the recipient received treatment for their primary disease between diagnosis and the start of the preparative regimen / lymphodepleting therapy (or infusion if no preparative regimen / lymphodepleting therapy was given).
 This includes systemic chemotherapy, immunotherapy, intrathecal therapy, radiation therapy, surgery, and cellular therapies.
-Do not report a prior HCT in questions 166-223.
-If therapy was given to treat lymphoma during the time frame indicated above, report “Yes” and go to question 167.
-If reporting “No” or “Unknown,” go to question 233.
+Do not report a prior infusions, including HCT and CT.

 Question 167: Systemic therapy